andepraveenofficial/html-tutorial/00-Material/html.md

 ## Attributes

-The HTML attributes provide additional information to the HTML element. we always mention attributes in start tag only.
+- The HTML attributes provide additional information to the HTML element.
+- we always mention attributes in startTag only.

 **syntax** : `attributeName="attributeValue"`